 It is the beginning of 2022, and you often hear that a Great Reset will take place.
-Sometimes in a positive sense, but more often, we are warned: The Great Reset is a reform of ’the elite,’ who intend to reform the financial world at the expense of the less favored.
+Sometimes in a positive sense, but more often, we are warned: The Great Reset is a plan by “the elite” to change the global financial system at the expense of the less fortunate.

 What is the great reset?

 The Great Reset is a proposal first presented at the 2020 World Economic Forum (WEF) to build the global economy sustainably after the COVID-19 crisis.
 Prince Charles and Klaus Schwab, founder and chairman of the WEF, presented the proposal under the title, “The Great Reset, Transforming Our World and Building Back Better.”

 What is the agenda of the Great Reset?

 The idea behind the Great Reset is to use the COVID-19 crisis to rebuild essential systems.
 These include finance, health care, education, energy supply, and tackling climate change.
 You can download Schwab’s complete book here.

 The Sustainable Development Goals were used as a guideline.
 The Sustainable Development Goals (SDGs), also known as the Global Goals, were adopted by the United Nations in 2015 as a universal call to action to end poverty, protect the planet, and ensure that by 2030 all people enjoy peace and prosperity.